Inactivity and Metabolic Health V

 Here’s where I get really philosophical.
 I believe that any given environment provides a finite amount of caloric energy to support the life that exists there.
 The variation in human size from individual to individual (and from culture to culture) suggests to me that different ‘strains’ of humans evolved symbiotically with their environment.
 Environments that provided more caloric energy produced larger humans, and vice-verse.
 A person’s energy needs are directly proportional to their size (and to a lesser extent their activity level, but BMR makes up the lion’s share of our daily energy expenditure, and BMR is in direct proportion to body weight).
 When we consistently, over time, consume more or less energy than our body requires, we develop metabolic dysfunction.
 Too much energy leads to excess adipose storage, and excess adipose produces inflammatory compounds, excess estrogen, and drives insulin resistance.
 Insufficient energy intake leads to thyroid and reproductive hormone imbalance, fatigue, depression and insomnia, bone and organ deterioration, and a whole host of other issues.
 We’ve strayed from our natural relationship with our environment and the energy it provides.
 We have unlimited calories available to us for the first time in human history, and some of us go to the opposite extreme and decide to restrict our intake below what is necessary to sustain health.
 When we had a more symbiotic relationship with our environment, our bodies adapted to the energy resources it provided.
 We’re all out of whack now.
 And energy balance DOES matter.
 Anyone who claims otherwise is selling a magic pill.

 There you have it.
-My Go Kaleo Theory of Everything™.
-Re-create the conditions we’re evolutionarily adapted to if you want to support metabolic health (because metabolism is, after all, everything).
+My Go Kaleo Theory of Everything'.
+Re-create the conditions we’re adapted to if you want to support metabolic health (because metabolism is, after all, everything).
 When I started out on this path five years ago it was an instinctive sense that I needed to change my behaviors and lifestyle conditions to improve my health.
 Over the years I’ve done research that has consistently reinforced my original instinct, so that at this point I’ve fleshed out my ideas with facts and scientific data.
 Putting my ideas into practice in my own life WORKED, not only did I lose weight, but I reversed PCOS and several other nagging conditions.
 I’m five years in and have maintained my weight loss and health by maintaining health-promoting lifestyle behaviors.
+I am not perfect in any area, but I am consistent in all of them.
+Day by day, habit by habit, I focused on changing my behaviors, not on changing my body.
+And new behaviors produced better health.

 Noun